As experts in all things sales and marketing, our clients look to us for guidance.

 Walk them through what it will look like to bring a partner onboard –how they’ll work with your team, how they’ll integrate with your existing tech stack, etc.

 Show them first-hand how companies like yours have succeeded with outsourcing.

 Before you cover the cost (which you’ll do next) you’ll need to show them the ROI you’ll see from outsourcing.
 The partners you interview should be able to give you an idea of what this should look like.
-To see for yourself, check out this ROI calculator.

 This is the part you might be afraid of, but don’t worry.
 The most important thing in this section is going to be stressing to them that while yes, outsourcing can seem costly in the beginning, the money you’ll save from high-turnover and inexperienced sales reps will result in a bigger ROI in the end.

 Now is the time to open the floor for all the questions you’ve diligently prepared to answer.